 - Who will patients see at the spine fracture clinic?

-- Why should I see a nurse practitioner or physician assistant in Denver for osteoporosis treatment?
+- Why should I see a nurse practitioner in Denver for osteoporosis treatment?

 - What are the most common types of spine surgery for spine fractures?